| | | | | |

 Why Simucube?

-There’s a genuine reason Simucube costs what it does.
-Granite Devices the parent company – spent years in industrial automation before sim racing pulled them in.
+There’s a real reason Simucube costs what it does.
+Granite Devices the parent company spent years in industrial automation before sim racing pulled them in.
 The Simucube 2 range uses 22-bit encoders (Sport/Pro) and 24-bit encoders (Ultimate), whilst competitors typically sit at 20-21 bit.
 What that means in practice is you pick up on finer textures through the wheel – kerb rumble strips feel more defined, and the transition from grip to slip is more gradual rather than binary.

 The new Simucube 3 Ultimate takes this further with a “spoke-type IPM” motor that delivers 35 Nm peak torque and uses a 23-bit absolute encoder.
-That’s absolutely massive, 25Nm is much too much for me.
-The higher torque is probably more relevant for realism training with professional drivers than for competitive advantage in online racing, not to mention, the “headroom” of a higher torque direct drive system should allow far more details to come through the wheel.
+That’s a massive number, and 25 Nm is much too much for me.
+The higher torque is probably more relevant for realism training with professional drivers than for competitive advantage in online racing – though the “headroom” of a higher torque direct drive system should let far more details come through the wheel.
 According to our friends on YouTube, that is.
+My SC3 review goes into how it plays in iRacing.

 Meanwhile, the ActivePedal is well known to be the world’s first force feedback pedal, and the tactile feedback for ABS activation, traction control intervention, and G-force simulation fundamentally changes how you interact with braking according to user reports.
-Until the activepedal, we were happy with rumble motors on the pedals which, even just a few years ago, were quite an innovation.
+Until the ActivePedal, we were happy with rumble motors on the pedals which, even just a few years ago, were quite an innovation.

 Community Sentiment

 The community sentiment is that Simucube hardware quality is exceptional.
 Users consistently describe it as “industrial grade” and “built to last.”
 Professional drivers like Tony Kanaan and James Baldwin have endorsed Simucube for training and competition, which obviously carries massive weight.
 But the community doesn’t hide the pricing reality either.
-The consensus: “You get what you pay for, but you need to actually need what you’re paying for.”
+The consensus – “You get what you pay for, but you need to actually need what you’re paying for.”
 Personally, I don’t.
 The Simucube Tuner software is brilliant if you like fiddling with FFB profiles – proper granular control over everything – though newcomers tend to find the sheer number of sliders a bit daunting at first.

 Simucube clearly targets experienced sim racers who want granular control of everything.
 Pro Esports competitors where advantage and the latest gear (likely sponsorship) matters, real-world racing drivers using sim racing for training, serious enthusiasts who demand maximum immersion and precision, and users with a long-term investment mindset.